peterthiemann/uniqueness/kindly/pldi20-rebuttal.md

 # Inference

-Reviewer A argues that inference is not such an important property and would forbid other interesting features, notably for programming in the large.
+Reviewer A argues that inference is not such an important property and would preclude other interesting features, notably for programming in the large.
 This is partially a cultural question: Haskell and Rust users are used to annotations while ML programmers are not.
 Nevertheless, several